pomerium/pomerium/README.md

 - **Safer** because [every single action is verified](https://www.pomerium.com/continuous-verification-auditing) before allowed to execute.
 - **Tailored** to your organization’s needs by integrating all data for [context-aware access](https://www.pomerium.com/context-aware-access).

 It’s not a VPN alternative – it’s the trusted, foolproof way to protect your business.
+Want a hosted control plane and management GUI?
 [Give Pomerium a try today](https://console.pomerium.app/create-account?utm_source=github&utm_medium=readme&utm_campaign=github)!

 ## Docs